 The draft bill has six parts.
 Part 1 introduces the bill, states that it applies to all of India, and defines 18 terms including cryptocurrency, digital rupee, distributed ledger technology, foreign digital currency, investment schemes, miner, mining, and the RBI.
 Part 2 singles out the activities that are prohibited.

-Part 3 deals with the regulation of the digital rupee and foreign digital currency, as well as a prohibition on various uses of cryptocurrency.
+Part 3 deals with regulating the digital rupee and foreign digital currency, as well as prohibiting various uses of cryptocurrency.
 Part 4 describes the powers of the investigating authority and Part 5 focuses on the penalties and proceedings.
 The last part of the bill has miscellaneous items such as “protection of action taken in good faith.”

 Advocate Danish further mentioned, “Now coming to the provisions of the bill, the definition clause attempts to transgress than what is actually required which is giving rise to confusion in understanding the terms like ‘cryptocurrency’ and ‘distributed ledger technology’ among others.
 The bill prescribes the punishment of fine/jail term of up to 10 years for even buying, selling and storing of cryptocurrency.
 The bill not just cracks down on industry players but it also gives a shock to influencers by prescribing jail term up to 7 years for soliciting or inducing participation for use of cryptocurrency.”
 Summed up, this bill has a zero-tolerance policy.